Docs Home → Atlas App Services

 Use the Node.js SDK to simulate a common single user's workload for your mobile app.
 For example, you can use the SDK to:

-- Make a certain number of writes to each partition.
+Make a certain number of writes to the synced realms.

-- Simulate backend server calls (for example, by calling App Services functions).
+Simulate backend server calls (for example, by calling Atlas Functions).

 The exact details of the simulation depend on your app's actual workload.
 For instance, you might open realms that already have initialized sync data on the server side to simulate read use cases.
 You might open different realms to simulate write workloads.
 These realms might be a mix of shared or private per-user realms depending on your use case.
 You can use a shared realm to test the conflict resolution speed and discover any problems.
 So, consider how you use Realm Database in your actual app to design your simulation.